History Tour in Princeton University

 Every street in Princeton University carries echoes of the events that shaped it.
-Stand in front of Nassau Hall and Princeton University Chapel and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
+Stand in front of Princeton University Chapel and Princeton University Art Museum and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
 Quieter sites like Einstein's house hold stories that the crowds at the major monuments never hear.

 Princeton University draws visitors for architecture and history, and history is the foundation beneath all of it.
-Sites like Nassau Hall and Princeton University Chapel anchor the narrative, while overlooked places like Einstein's house fill in the chapters that most visitors skip.
+Sites like Princeton University Chapel and Princeton University Art Museum anchor the narrative, while overlooked places like Einstein's house fill in the chapters that most visitors skip.
 Walking with a history lens, even familiar landmarks reveal why a street curves the way it does and what happened on the ground you're standing on.

 The campus is compact and walkable.
 Nassau Street borders the campus with shops and restaurants.
 The towpath along the Delaware and Raritan Canal is a peaceful walk extending from campus.